tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/购买指南/购买容器集群/地域和可用区_intl_en.md

 2. If the instance is on a [VPC](https://intl.cloud.tencent.com/document/product/213/5227) and you want to retain its current private IP address after the migration, first delete the subnet in the current availability zone and then create a subnet in the new availability zone with the same IP address range.
 Note that a subnet can be deleted only when it contains no available instances.
 Therefore, all the instances in the current subnet should be migrated to the new subnet.
 3. Create a new instance in the new availability zone by using the custom image you have just created.
 You can choose the same type and configuration as the original instance, or choose new settings.
 For more information, see [Creating Instances via CVM Purchase Page](https://intl.cloud.tencent.com/document/product/213/4855).
 4. If an elastic IP is associated with the original instance, dissociate it from the old instance and associate it with the new instance.
 For more information, see [EIPs](https://intl.cloud.tencent.com/document/product/213/5733).
 5. (Optional) If the original instance is [pay-as-you-go](https://intl.cloud.tencent.com/document/product/213/2180), you can choose to terminate it.
 For more information, see [Terminating Instances](https://intl.cloud.tencent.com/document/product/213/4930).
-If the original instance is [monthly subscription](https://intl.cloud.tencent.com/document/product/213/2180), you can wait until it expires and then let the system repossess it.

 ### Copying images to other regions